Bidets have a very funny reputation in North America. Lots of misconceptions swirl and cause confusion.

 Even though bidets are extremely sanitary, people are afraid of infections and even that bidets cause hemorrhoids.

 The truth is that bidets don’t cause hemorrhoids and may even help you when you do get them.
-(Check out this bidet that can really help)
+(Treat Yo’ Butt With A Whisper Bidet And avoid rough toilet paper!)

 In this article, I am going to clear up this particular myth about bidets and help you understand that getting a bidet is one of the best decisions you could ever make concerning your hygiene.